 Whop handles communities in a versatile, effective way.
 One of the big bonuses Whop offers is the fact that it’s an all-in-one platform, meaning that you can keep the rest of your digital product portfolio under the same umbrella as your communities.

-Put simply, your members can download your ebooks, take your courses, join your Telegram channel, and sign up for your Discord server all from the same digital store page.
+Put simply, your members can download your ebooks, take your courses, hang out in your chat, post in forums, join your Telegram channel, and sign up for your Discord server, all from the same digital store page.
 You’ll set this up via your whop, of course, and as with courses it’s just a matter of adding the relevant apps into your user area.

 Whop has an app for just about everything, and no matter what you want to do for your community, there’s an app for it to make life easy—want to sell access to your sports betting picks?
 Add the Sports App.
 Want to set up forums?
 There’s the Forums app.
 Video calls, giveaways, digital downloads, event access?
 You know what to do.